nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppLifecycle.rst

 .. note::

 	This endpoint should be available **without AppAPIAuth authentication**.
-	There is a 10 minutes timeout for the ExApp to startup and respond to the ``/heartbeat`` request.
+	There is a 10 minute timeout for the ExApp to startup and respond to the ``/heartbeat`` request.

 .. _ex_app_lifecycle_init: